jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 (1) This section applies, for the purposes of the Inland Revenue Acts (within the meaning of section 3(1) of the Tax Administration Act 1994), if the Board becomes, under this Act, a company registered under the Companies Act 1993.
 (2) The company is not a statutory producer board for the purposes of the Income Tax Act 2007.
 (3) For the avoidance of doubt, and for the purposes of the Income Tax Act 2007, the unexpired portion of any amount of accrual expenditure of the Board for the tax year of the conversion is deemed to be the unexpired portion of an amount of accrual expenditure of the company for the tax year of the conversion.
-(4) Subject to section 154 and for the purposes of the Income Tax Act 2007 the voting interests and market value interests in the Board for the period up until the conversion of the Board into a company must be calculated as if section 15ZE(3) to (5) of the Dairy Board Act 1961 had not been repealed.
+(4) Subject to section 154 and for the purposes of the Income Tax Act 2007, the voting interests and market value interests in the Board for the period up until the conversion of the Board into a company must be calculated as if section 15ZE(3) to (5) of the Dairy Board Act 1961 had not been repealed.
 (5) Subsections (1) to (3) apply on and after the conversion date.
 (6) Subsection (4) applies on and after the amalgamation date.

 ### 156 Gift duty and taxation in respect of Livestock Improvement Corporation Limited
 (1) The issue of shares by LIC under section 60 is not a dutiable gift for the purposes of the Estate and Gift Duties Act 1968 or a dividend for the purposes of the Income Tax Act 2007.
 (2) For the purposes of the Income Tax Act 2007, the available subscribed capital of the shares issued under section 60 is equal to the available subscribed capital of the shares which are cancelled under section 60.
-(3) For the purposes of the Income Tax Act 2007, if the constitution of LIC is altered on or after the day on which shares in LIC are issued under section 60 (or with effect as at or after that date) to allow any part of the funds of LIC to be used or be available to be used for the private pecuniary profit of any shareholder (referred to in section CW 42(5)(b) of that Act),—
+(3) For the purposes of the Income Tax Act 2007, if the constitution of LIC is altered on or after the day on which shares in LIC are issued under section 60 (or with effect as at or after that date) to allow any part of the funds of LIC to be used or be available to be used for the private pecuniary profit of any shareholder referred to in section CW 42(5)(b) of that Act,—
-  (a) the income of LIC that is exempt income only by virtue of section CB 5(1)(g) of that Act immediately before the alteration that is derived in the tax year in which the alteration comes into effect is income of LIC and is not exempt income under section CB 5(1)(g) of that Act; and
+  (a) the income of LIC that is exempt income only by virtue of section CW 51 of that Act immediately before the alteration that is derived in the tax year in which the alteration comes into effect is income of LIC and is not exempt income under section CW 51 of that Act; and
   (b) the assets and rights of LIC are deemed to be disposed of to a person, not being an associated person of LIC, immediately before the beginning of the tax year in which the alteration is made, and to be re-acquired by LIC from that person for a consideration equal to their market value at the beginning of that tax year; and
   (c) the alteration of the constitution may not be treated as altering or affecting in any way the status, as exempt income, of any income of LIC that is exempt income under section CW 51 of that Act, derived before the beginning of the tax year in which the alteration comes into effect.
 (4) Subsection (3)(c) does not apply if the Board retains any interest in LIC at the time that the constitution comes into effect so that any part of the funds of LIC is used or is available for use for the private pecuniary profit of the Board.